From clunky airline apps to a seamless booking experience

 Solution #03: Foreigners' friendly

-Prioritising high-impact features on the home screen created multiple pathways to purchase, optimising engagement and reducing drop-offs.
+• Prioritising high-impact features on the home screen creating multiple pathways to purchase, optimising engagement and reducing drop-offs, can declutter screen and shorter journeys.